kamilburda/gimp-python-wrappers/README.md

 * A stub file that can be used in IDEs to display code completion suggestions for GIMP PDB procedures (arguments, return values, documentation) as you type.
 A pre-generated stub file is provided, but you may generate one yourself if you use custom plug-ins.
 Stub files are supported by several IDEs such as [PyCharm](https://www.jetbrains.com/help/pycharm/stubs.html), [PyDev](https://www.pydev.org/manual_101_install.html) (an Eclipse plug-in) or [Visual Studio Code via a plug-in](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).

 * A simplified interface to register plug-ins, resembling the style used in Python plug-ins for GIMP 2.10 and lower.
-See the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py#L51) for an example.
+See the bottom of the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py) for an example.

 ## Requirements

-* GIMP 2.99.18 (will **not** work in earlier versions, might work in later versions)
+* GIMP 3.0 or later
 * Python 3.9 or later